CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 [**https://sd-desktop.csc.fi**](https://sd-desktop.csc.fi)

+from any modern web-browser.

-### Setting up a Virtual Machine
+### Setting up a virtual Desktop

 <iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/VebHTUonOSs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Once you have access to the service, you can launch your virtual computer (Desktop), choosing between four pre-built options.
+This operation can be carried out with a few simple steps and does not require any technical experties.
+Next, the services will start your virtual Desktop (or, in technical terms: launch a virtual machine) and create a secure connection between CSC and your browser.
+After launch, your virtual Desktop will be directly available for use every time you log in to the service.
+Moreover, the running Desktop will consume billing units (or resources) from your CSC project until it is deleted.

-Once you have logged in to the SD Desktop service, you can launch virtual machines for your project.
-Each project can have 3 Virtual Machines running in the same time.
-These virtual machines can be used by all project members.
-Thus, if you add colleagues/collaborators as project members in the same CSC project, they will also be able to connect to the Virtual Machine and access the data stored in your project.
-However, note that there can be in maximum 10 simultaneous connections to one VM at a time.
-Once a Virtual Machine is launced it will run utill it is deleted.
+Each CSC project supports the launch of 3 virtual Desktops.
+In addition, each Desktop supports the simultaneous connection of 10 project members.
+Thus, if you add colleagues/collaborators as project members in the same CSC project, they will also be able to connect to a virtual Desktop and access the data stored in your project.
+Furthermore, all the Desktop are provided with the same software (pre-installed and managed by CSC).
+The complete and updated list can be found in the following paragraph.

-The SD Desktop interface is composed of two parts:**Connections page** that allows you to see your active virtual machines and connect to these machines.
-From this page you can move to **SD Desktop Management page** were you can launch new virtual machines and delte old ones.
-The same SD Desktop interface is used to manage VMs of all your CSC projects that have access to SD Desktop.
-If you are member in several SD Desktop projects you must always make sure that you are using the right project when managing or using virtual machines.

-To start a new virtual Machine in SD Desktiop click first: **Go To SD Desktop Management page**
+To start your virtual Desktop, log in to the services and in **Connection** page, click on **Go To SD Desktop Management page**.

-This opens an interface that is used to launch and delete Virtual machines.
-Before you can launch a virtual machine, you need to specify following parameters:
+Here you can specify several parametes:

-* **select your CSC project**.
-Only the members of the selected project are able to use the virtual machine.
+* **Select your CSC project**.

-* **choose the operating system**.
+* **Choose the operating system**.
 Currently the only possible operating system is Linux CentOS 7 but in the future there will be other options too.

-* **assign a name for a Virtual Machine**.
-It is good practice to assign a descriptive name for a virtual machine so that all project members can easily identify it later on.
+* **Assign a name for your virtual Desktop**.
+It is good practice to assign a descriptive name for a Desktop so that all project members can easily identify it later on.

-* Choose one of the **Virtual Machine flavours**, (Light, Small, Medium or Heavy computing), based on your computing and memory needs.
-The default disk space for all flavours is 80 GB.
-You can extend your VM's disk space by selecting option: **add an external disk**.
+* Choose one of the **virtual Desktop** pre-built options (Light, Small, Medium or Heavy computing), based on your computing and memory needs.
+The default disk (or storage) space for all Desktop is 80 GB.
+You can extend your Desktop disk space by selecting option: **add an external disk**.
 You can add up to 200 GB.
-Note: you can't extend the disk space after you have lauched the Virtual Machine.
+Note: you can't extend the disk space after you have lauched the virtual Desktop.
 Additional disk space later on can be required writing at servicedesk@csc.fi (subject: Sensitive data);

-When all the settings are done, press the **Launch Desktop** button of the selected VM flavour.
+When all the settings are done, press the **Launch Desktop** button.
 The launch operation is entirely automated and can take **up to 30 minutes**.
 If you try to access the virtual Desktop and see a black screen, come back later.

 ![Launch-virtual-Desktop](images/desktop/desktop-2.png)

-Virtual machine flavours in SD Desktop:

-*  **Light computation**:
+You can choose between **four different pre-built virtual Desktop options **:

-This option is ideal for testing the services (for example, test how to start a Desktop, check out how it looks, try to access data stored in SD Connect).
+*  **Light computation**.
+Techincal specifications: **Core:3; memory 4 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standard.medium; Billing Units: 1.3 units/h**.
+This option is ideal for testing the services (for example, test how to start a Desktop, check out how it looks, try to access data stored in SD Connect, delete the Desktop).
 You can compare this Desktop to a laptop with limited capacities, which probably freezes when you open too much software or more than three colleagues connect to it simultaneously.
 For this reason, we advise you to start this type of Desktop only for testing purposes and delete it when the testing is completed.
-Techincal specifications: **Core:3; memory 4 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standard.medium; Billing Units: 1.3 units/h**.

-* **Small computation**:

-This option is ideal for analyzing sensitive data using office software (for example: similar to simple statistical analysis with Excel, watching videos, listening to audio files, working on text files).
+* **Small computation**.
+Techincal specifications: **Core:6; memory 15 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xlarge; Billing Units: 5.2 units/h**.
+This option is ideal for analysing sensitive data using office software (for example: similar to simple statistical analysis with Excel, watching videos, listening to audio files, working on text files).
 You can compare this Desktop to your working laptop.

-Techincal specifications: **Core:6; memory 15 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xlarge; Billing Units: 5.2 units/h**.
+* **Medium computation**.
+Techincal specifications:**Core:8; memory 30 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xxlarge; Billing Units: 10.4 units/h**.

-* **Medium computation**:

 This option is ideal for running complex statistical or genome analysis (for example: use the command line to run specific scripts).
 You can compare this Desktop to a powerful laptop provided by your IT unit.
-Techincal specifications:**Core:8; memory 30 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xxlarge; Billing Units: 10.4 units/h**.

-* **Heavy computation**:

-This option is ideal for running non-interactive programmatic analysis (for example, machine learning) that require heavy comTechnical specifications: **Core:40; memory 168 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: hpc4.40core; Billing Units: 78 units/h**.
-Please do not choose the Heavy computation option for simple computing or analysis, as it consumes much resources.
+* **Heavy computation**: Technical specifications: **Core:40; memory 168 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: hpc4.40core; Billing Units: 78 units/h**.
+This option is ideal for running non-interactive programmatic analysis (for example, machine learning) that require heavy computation.
+Please do not choose this option for simple analysis, as it consumes much resources.

 ![Launch-virtual-Desktop](images/desktop/desktop-3.png)